Permitting/911 Addressing/Garbage Pickup

 - If your address is on your mailbox, can it be seen from either direction?

 - Is it obvious which mailbox goes with which house?
 Or is it in a group?

 - Is your mailbox in front of YOUR house?
 Can your house number be seen at night?

 - If multiple houses are located on a driveway, they should have a stake at the beginning of the drive with all the house numbers posted on it, plus, there should be a stake or house number posted on each house.

 - Numbers should be posted on the side of the house facing the road it is addressed from.

 - Numbers should be legible from the road and free from obstructions.

 - Many Charlton County EMS employees do not live in Charlton County and are not familiar with all of the street names.
 They need all the help they can get in an emergency and this is why a clearly marked structure is important.

-- In an emergency, you cannot expect to be found if you simply describe to dispatch, "the blue house with the red barn in back."
+- In an emergency, you cannot expect to be found if you simply describe to the dispatch office, "the blue house with the red barn in back."
 The 911 dispatchers have a map and can find your 911 address, but the first responders do not have it in their vehicles.

 - The main concern of everyone is the safety of all Charlton County residents.
 You never know when you may be the next one to call 911 for an emergency.
 Be sure your house number is posted and visible from the road so you can be found as quickly as possible because every minute counts.